 February 8, 2024 7 min read

 Consolidating combines multiple loans into a single payment.
 Read on to learn how it works and how to determine whether it makes sense for your financial situation.

-- Student loan consolidation is a process that combines multiple loans into one new loan with a single payment made monthly to one loan servicer.
+- Student loan consolidation is a process that combines multiple loans into one new loan with a single monthly payment.

 - Only federal student loans are eligible for the federal consolidation program.
 Private lenders may offer their own consolidation or refinancing options.

 - Some potential benefits of consolidating include simplifying and lowering the monthly payment.

 - Some potential downsides of consolidating include extending the repayment term and losing access to federal loan benefits.